 “Your conversion ratio is going to be much higher in doing it at the time of leasing,” Schofield adds.
 Generally, a higher percentage of new customers sign up for insurance at the time the rental agreement is signed versus those who delay coverage.
-Another benefit of making it a policy to offer insurance at the time of lease is that it may help limit the chance of a tenant purchasing the insurance subsequent to a loss with the intent to file a fraudulent claim.
+Limiting the offer of insurance at the time of lease also limits the opportunity to purchase the insurance subsequent to either loss or damage of the stored goods.

 Some managers discuss the insurance during walk-through as they are showing units, and others mention it when prospective tenants initially call the office.
 Some facility websites also have the insurance notice displayed prominently on their home page.

 Another important practice is to have a property management software program that integrates insurance activity and reduces handling for managers and staff.
 Some software is designed to auto-populate information fields of the insurance application, saving the manager’s time.